Kiss and Tell (play): Production

 Kiss and Tell premiered at the Wilbur Theatre in Boston on March 1, 1943 for tryout performances before its Broadway run.
 It opened in New York City on March 17, 1943 at the Biltmore Theatre.
 It remained there until the end of 1944, before transferring to the Bijou Theatre in 1945.
 It ran for a total of 956 performances before closing on June 23, 1945.

-The original production was produced by George Abbott and written by F. Hugh Herbert.
+The show was produced and staged by George Abbott and written by F. Hugh Herbert.
 The cast included Joan Caulfield as Corliss Archer, Jessie Royce Landis as Janet Archer, Frances Bavier as Louise, Walter Davis as Uncle George, John Harvey as Private Earhart, Lulu Mae Hubbard as Dorothy Pringle, Robert Keith as Harry Archer, James Lane as Mr. Willard, Tommy Lewis as Raymond Pringle, Robert Lynn as Robert Pringle, Judith Parrish as Mildred Pringle, Calvin Thomas as Bill Franklin, Paula Trueman as Mary Franklin, Robert White as Dexter Franklin, and Richard Widmark as Lieut.
 Lenny Archer.